The Most Beautiful Places to Visit in Georgia

 Yes, that’s in Georgia.
 While much of the state thinks little, if anything, south of Atlanta is noteworthy, Providence Canyon State Park proves them wrong.
 The 1,000-plus-acre park contains Providence Canyon, which is known as “Georgia’s Little Grand Canyon” because the massive, up-to-150-foot gullies resemble the real thing so closely.
 They definitely look like nothing else you’ll find in the Peach State.

 Step off the ferry on Georgia’s largest and southernmost barrier island and you’ll immediately feel like you’re on your own private beach, where you can swim, take quiet strolls, fish, and bird watch.
 Do this all amidst ancient, twisted trees, lush vegetation, similarly ancient turtles, and beautiful roaming wild horses.
 The best part, especially for anyone who’s sick of Atlanta traffic?
 Cumberland Island is a car-free zone.
-As the pandemic has continued, Cumberland Island has made plenty of important changes, so some tourist attractions have reopened while others remained suspended.
+As the pandemic continues, Cumberland Island regularly makes important changes, so check out its website for the most up-to-date information on closures and openings.